CailleauThierry/PSThUtils/Office/README.md

 2. A PowerShell console will open and then a Windows Form Pop-up will appear > this is what we will use
 3. Enter the text in the form and do either:
   * OK > this will close the form and add that text to the .csv file (it will also create that file the first time)
   * Leave the Form open and only click "OK" when the task is completed.
-This will update the "Duration" column od the .csv file with that time-span
+This will update the "Duration" column of the .csv file with that time-span

 - Note: Do not have Excel open that .csv if you want the script to be able to add another entry to it.
 Excel "locks" access to that .csv file...